5 Things to Consider When Buying a Domain Name

 5. Differentiate support from sales

-Some registrars don’t have support staff but instead have salespeople that are trained for you to purchase add-on services that you may not need, while pretending to supply customer support.
-You want a registrar that offers courteous and professional support and help, not one that sees you as a cash register they keep trying to ring.
+Some registrars don’t have support staff but instead have salespeople who are trained to sell you add-on services you may not need – all in the guise of friendly customer support.
+Look for a registrar that offers courteous and professional support and help, not one that sees you as a cash register they keep trying to ring.

 Subscribe for More Domain Buying & Selling Advice